Environmental Planning and Management Program Overview

 Rapid deterioration and consumption of our planets’ natural resources, immense waste production, environmental decline, and climate change are just some of the environmental issues threatening human health and the well-being of planet Earth.

 The Johns Hopkins engineering management online program examines how environmental engineering and science affect real-world outcomes in public policy, decision-making, and the economy.
 Through the use of interactive learning tools and online course delivery, students learn how to plan, execute, and evaluate the most complex environmental projects of our time.
-Choose from optional focus areas that are of most interest to you.
 All three of our environmental planning programs take into account factors like modern technology, social constraints, and the availability of financial resources, all taught by our experienced instructors.

 Upon completing the environmental management program, you will: